ZGaurdian/Null_Virus/README.md

-# Null_Virus_V1.0
+# Null_Virus_V1.1

-The creator is not responsible for any damage done to your pc by this malware use it at your own risk.
+1. The creator is not responsible for any damage done to your pc by this malware use it at your own risk.

-How to use the malware:
+2. How to use the malware:
 Go to the bin folder and run the Null.exe file.

-If you're getting errors running the malware move the dlls in the bin folder to C:\Windows\System32
+3. If you're getting errors running the malware move the dlls in the bin folder to C:\Windows\System32

+4. Video of the virus: [Video](https://youtu.be/bdLl-x9K4hU "Video of Virus")